 ADDING RANGE: Fact or Fantasy?

-Most singers spend years trying to belt out just one more note, and when they hear another singer going into the stratosphere, they assume that the singer was "born" with that ability.
+Most singers spend years trying to belt out just one more note, and when they hear another singer going into the stratosphere, they assume that the singer was just "born" with that ability.
 Many of our clients quote their college voice teachers as saying that range can't be extended, and within the same hour, these same clients "find" notes they've never hit before.

-Men, say hello to a higher, easier range, with less tension, NO vocal break, and the recognition to prove it!
+Men, say hello to a higher, easier range, with less tension, NO vocal break, and the recognition to prove it.

 WHAT IS A "COMMERCIAL" VOICE?

-Ladies, say hello to a higher, easier range with more power and punch, NO vocal break, and the recognition to prove it!
+Ladies, say hello to a higher, easier range with more power and punch, NO vocal break, and the recognition to prove it.

-YOU DID IT ONCE...
+IT HAPPENED ONCE...